 All your base are belong to us.

 Finishing up with a few videos from the arcades of Shibuya and Shinjuku.
-One of my favorite movies of all time is Lost in Translation, so throughout the trip I’d duck into a few arcades and try to find some of the scenes where Charlotte was wandering around that first night.
-I don’t think I could have actually recognized exact spots, but I did find a lot of things that are so far above and beyond what we have here.
+One of my favorite movies of all time is Lost in Translation, so throughout the trip I'd duck into a few arcades and try to find some of the scenes where Charlotte was wandering around that first night.
+I don't think I could have actually recognized exact spots, but I did find a lot of things that are so far above and beyond what we have here.
 So, Mom and other people who find video games silly and a waste of time, you can stop reading now.
-Everyone else, please enjoy a few clips of Japanese businessmen doing their best to look like video game nerds.
+Everyone else, especially those who love Bubble Cash, please enjoy a few clips of Japanese businessmen doing their best to look like video game nerds.
+In addition, if you are into video games, you might want to read more about the latest news and updates on your favorite gaming accessories like the new PS4 controller.

 Energy drinks - fueling those all nighters playing virtual soccer